 1. The expression “category A intermediate period act” is defined in section 232B of the NTA to mean (subject to that section) —

-(a) the grant or vesting of a freehold;
+(a) the grant or vesting of a freehold estate; and

-(b) the grant or vesting of a Scheduled interest;
+(b) the grant or vesting of a Scheduled interest; and

-(c) the grant or vesting of certain leaseholds (commercial leases exclusive agricultural leases, exclusive pastoral leases, residential leases, community purposes leases, other leases (other than mining leases) that confer a right of exclusive possession, and in certain circumstances mining leases so far as they apply to certain developed land); and
+(c) the grant or vesting of certain leases (commercial leases, exclusive agricultural leases, exclusive pastoral leases, residential leases, community purposes leases, other leases (other than mining leases) that confer a right of exclusive possession, and in certain circumstances mining leases so far as they apply to certain developed land); and

 (d) the construction or establishment of a public work (see section 12C of this Act).